VikingKampfsau/dynamic_mapvote/README.md

 ## Overview

 A little test if it's possible to create a dynamic mapvote.<br>
-This is a menu based mapvote that auto updates it's iwd everytime the map ends.<br>
+This is a menu based mapvote that auto updates its iwd everytime the map ends.<br>
 That way the content of the mapvote is constantly changing without wasteing assets.<br>

 **I never used this in any of my mods so it's not tested on a live server yet**<br>